baishancloud/git-upstream/README.md

 Manage upstream git repos.

-It depends on a configure file ".gitupstream" at git repo root dir.
+It creates a standalone branch "git-upstream-config-branch" to store config file thus the extra config file does not mess up other files.

 ## Install:

-Copy this script to a dir in PATH.
+-   Copy this script to a dir in PATH.

+-   Run following command to create a branch to store config:

+        git upstream init

+    Edit the configure file.
+    Save and checkout to master.

 ## Configure